 SDI currently had staff attend a training put on by the American Meteorology Society (AMS) to help with the development of educational curriculum materials for inclusion at CMN in its Introduction to Sustainable Development course (SDE 100).
 This curriculum development is still ongoing, and is targeted for implementation during the spring 2016 semester.

 We continue to develop relationships between other TCU's on matters related to climate change.
 Part of this effort continues to be making TCU's aware of the CASC network in their areas.
 One of our current contacts has been Salish Kootenai College in an effort to develop a project to raise awareness for the upcoming NCA 4 (Indigenous and Tribal Communities chapter).
 The project that has been developed is now being funded by the BIA National Climate Resilience program, with the start of these efforts funded by the NE CASC.

-- Schaefer presented on NE CASC work and NCA 4 project at National Tribal Air Forum, Buffalo, NY, May 18, 2016 during specific Tribes and Climate Change session
+- Schaefer, NE CASC work and NCA 4 project at National Tribal Air Forum, Buffalo, NY, May 18, 2016 during specific Tribes and Climate Change session.

 - Case Study for U.S. Climate Resilience Toolkit: https://toolkit.climate.gov/taking-action/college-menominee-nation-sustainable-development-institute-builds-capacity-tribal